oscdoctest/Qi-Docs/docs/Qi_Types.rst

         Warning: 1,
         Aalrm: 2,
     }

     var Simple = function () {
         this.Time = null;
         this.State = null;
-        this.Value = null;
+        this.Measurement = null;
     }

-You can define the QiType for the previous classes as follows:
+Define the QiType as follows:

 **Python**